Accompanying recipes: Home Brewed Cider and Kefir—Homemade

 Kefir is a creamy, tangy and tasty fermented milk beverage that is more healthful than yogurt.
 It builds immunity and imparts a sense of well being.
-A daily glass of kefir is a delicious and fuss-free way to support your energy and overall health (unless that is, you’re sensitive to casein in which case dairy products are contraindicated).
+A daily glass of kefir is a delicious and fuss-free way to support your energy and overall health (unless that is, you’re sensitive to casein in which case all dairy products are contraindicated).
 You can purchase this fermented milk beverage ready-to-drink or you can culture it at home.
 I hope you’ll try the later as once you’ve got the hang of it, kefir is as easy to make as a cup of tea.

 You can make kefir from any milk, be it low or full fat, raw or pasteurized, dry or wet, cow or goat.
 Other milks (soymilk, almond or coconut milk) may be used but the grains will not replicate.